Professor of Sustainable Textile and Fashion Design

 Sustainable design, textiles and fashion, cyclability, circular economy, design facilitation, leadership.

-Becky Earley is a Professor in Sustainable Textiles and Fashion Design at Chelsea college of Arts, and Director of the UAL's Textile Futures Research Centre (TFRC).
+Becky Earley is a Professor in Sustainable Textiles and Fashion Design at Chelsea college of Arts, and Director of the UAL's Textile Futures Research Community (TFRC).
 She is a textile designer and academic whose research work and creative practice has sought to develop strategies for the designer to employ in seeking to reduce the environmental impact of textile production, consumption and disposal.

 Becky’s core approach is based on learning through practice – making textile work in order to realise new ideas that will drive the reflection and resulting theory.
 Her Top 100 and Worn Again projects perfectly exemplify this, and she has made significant contribution to the emerging field of upcycling textiles.